valkey-io/valkey-doc/topics/data-types.md

 ## Bloom Filter

-[Bloom filters](bloomfilters.md) are a space efficient data type that can tell you if something is definitely not in a set, or it might be in the set.
+[Bloom filters](bloomfilters.md) are a space efficient probabilistic data type that can be used to check if item/s are definitely not present in a set, or if they exist within the set (with the configured false positive rate).

 Bloom filters are provided by the module `valkey-bloom` For more information, see: